Mineral SPF 40 with niacinamide, squalane, and hyaluronic acid for dewy, skin-like coverage that blurs pores and fine lines.

 Quick picks

-A gel-cream mineral SPF tint with a wide shade range and buildable light to medium coverage.
-Ideal for people who want a clean, do-it-all base that can look barely there or more polished depending on how you apply it.
+A gel-cream mineral SPF tint with a broad shade range and buildable light-to-medium coverage.
+Ideal if you want one product that can stay sheer for everyday wear or look more polished with layering.

 In-depth reviews